RedhawkSDR/framework-core/UBUNTU.md

                          redhawk-sdrroot-dom-profile \
                          redhawk-bulkiointerfaces \
                          redhawk-device-gpp

+## Configuring your terminal to load the REDHAWK environment

 Per REDHAWK conventions certian environment variables need to be defined.
 When you install REDHAWK it creates scripts that will set these up for you, but by default